coast fire coast fire calculator coast fi

 What rate of return should I assume for Coast FIRE calculations?

 Most financial planners use 7% nominal return (roughly 10% market return minus 3% inflation) for long-term stock market investments.
 Conservative planners may use 5-6%.
-The key is to be consistent and realistic — overly optimistic assumptions can lead to a false sense of security.
+The key is to stay consistent and realistic.
+Overly optimistic assumptions can breed a false sense of security.

 Is Coast FIRE safe?
 What are the risks?